LILY FESTIVAL PLANTING AND CARE GUIDE – ALL VARIETIES

 - Shipping dates may vary according to current weather conditions.

-- We do not ship internationally, to Hawaii, or Canada.
+- We do not ship internationally or to Hawaii, or Canada.

 PICK UP AT FESTIVAL LOCATION

-All orders are prepaid at the festival and will be available the following Spring for pickup at the festival farm location and should be planted asap.
-You will receive an e-mail notification that your order is ready for you to pick up and will be tagged by name in alphabetical with a copy of your order attached to its’ container or bag.
+All bulb/tuber orders are prepaid at the festival and will be available the following Spring for pickup at the festival farm location and should be planted asap after you receive your order.
+Pickup dates will be listed on our web site (http://www.lilyflowerfest.com. and https://www.lilyflowerstore.com.) and you will receive several e-mail notifications (or phone calls for those without e-mail) starting March 1 and ending 30 days later that your order is ready for you to pick up.
+They will be tagged by name in alphabetical with a copy of your order attached to its’ container or bag.
 Your order is placed on tables inside the check in shed located by the picnic tables.
 They will be available at your convenience 7 days per week, 9am to 5pm for 30 days.
 Orders not picked up after thirty days will be placed back into our inventory for resale.
 No refunds will be give after 30 day period has expired.

+Take home pots should be planted ASAP and are NOT covered by our warranty if any of our products remain in their pots for an extended period of time (especially over winter).
 We offer a limited six month warranty for any product you purchase if planted and cared for in a proper and responsible manner.
-Any product we sell that you are not completely satisfied with, simply return the original shipping label along with your written request for either a full refund (minus shipping fees) or product replacement within six months from the time you receive your product.
-This does not include our shipping or any handling fees.
-Since nursery stock is perishable, it is your responsibility, as the purchaser, to strictly adhere to your planting/care guide downloadable from http://www.lilyflowerfest.com or https://www.lilyflowerstore.com.or available at the festival.
-Our warranty does not cover acts of God, frost, draught or any other severe environmental conditions, human carelessness, animal/pest damage, leaving your bulbs in the purchased pot outdoors over winter.
+Any product that you are not completely satisfied with, simply notify us within the six month limited warranty period, notify us by e-mail, return your items at the festival location, and we will either replace your items or give you a full refund.
+Shipping fees are not refundable.
+Since nursery stock is perishable, it is your responsibility, as the purchaser, to strictly adhere to your planting/care guide downloaded from http://www.lilyflowerfest.com or https://www.lilyflowerstore.com.
+Our warranty does not cover acts of God, frost, draught or any other severe environmental conditions, human carelessness, animal/pest damage, leaving your bulbs in the purchased pot outdoors or/and over winter.